mrheinen/lophiid/DETAILED_DESCRIPTION.md

 ## AI / LLM integration

-Lophiid can use a local running LLM for three purposes:
+Lophiid can use an LLM for three purposes:

 - Generating realistic responses
 - Triaging the incoming requests
 - Creating summaries

 Small descriptions are below but for more information about the AI integration, look at [./AI.md](./AI.md).
+Any remote or local LLM provider who has an OpenAI compatible API can be used.

 ### Generating realistic responses

 Lophiid can use a local LLM to help it with creating the best response